petacube/intro_to_python_class/Lesson 2 Variables/Variable types/task.md

 In Python, there are two main types of numbers: integers and floats.
 The most important difference between them is that a `float` is a number that has a decimal point, and an `int` is a number without a decimal point.

+`isinstance` function allows you to compare object types and check if objects belongs to a given type.

 For more information on this topic, refer to the "<a href="https://docs.python.org/3/reference/datamodel.html#objects-values-and-types">Objects, values and types</a>" and "<a href="https://docs.python.org/3/reference/datamodel.html#the-standard-type-hierarchy">The standard type hierarchy</a>" sections in Python Documentation.